-I fell in love with this table and the old box, which I am assuming this is a tool box.
+I fell in love with the table and the old box, which I am assuminge is a tool box.
 I have to wonder what kind of tools would have been kept in there because it is obviously long!

 These photos came from Pinterest, but I searched and could not find the actual origin, so it reinforces the need to watermark photos.